James Abankwah: Under 15 & 16

-As well as the Republic of Ireland, his country of birth, Abankwah is also eligible to represent Ghana at international level due to his parents being from there.
 Abankwah received his first callup to the Republic of Ireland U15 squad in January 2019, but did not feature in any of the 3 friendly games during the trip to Spain.
-His first international appearances came for the Republic of Ireland U16 team against Denmark U16 and England U16 in August 2019.In October 2019, he was included in the Republic of Ireland U16 squad for the following month's Victory Shield tournament played in Wales.
+His first international appearances came for the Republic of Ireland U16 team against Denmark U16 and England U16 in August 2019.
+In October 2019, he was included in the Republic of Ireland U16 squad for the following month's Victory Shield tournament played in Wales.
 He featured against Scotland U16 and Northern Ireland U16 at the tournament.